braindead-cc/bcc/README.md

 ### Fast compilation

-- compiling [`samples/lostkng.b`](samples/lostkng.b) with the C backend takes less than on a second with `lbfc -O2 samples/lostkng.b > lostkng.c`.
+- compiling [`samples/lostkng.b`](samples/lostkng.b) with the C backend takes less than on a second with `bcc c -O2 samples/lostkng.b > lostkng.c`.

 <!-- TODO: add more benches -->